stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 component, and unnecessarily repeating work.
 This is more evidencing suggesting I should stop isolating rules from one another.

-### Intra-turn Realtime Animation
+### Intra-turn Real-time Animation

-My engine allows a delay to be added between actions during a turn, to allow realtime animations to be implemented as part of a turn's resolution.
+My engine allows a delay to be added between actions during a turn, to allow real-time animations to be implemented as part of a turn's resolution.
 In the gif below, the bullet leaving the van and hitting the barrel, and the subsequent explosions, are all part of a single turn.